geeofree/geeofree/src/notes/computer-systems/4-TheVonNeumannModel.md

 ### Processing Unit

-The component that operates on values that transform them into other values.
+The component that operates on values, transforming them into other values.

 The simplest processing unit in the von Neumann model is called the [Arithemtic Logic Unit (ALU)](https://en.wikipedia.org/wiki/Arithmetic_logic_unit) and can do arithmetic and boolean operations.